waynodiablo/Oystercard/rails/yelp_further_challenges/1_average_ratings.md

 reviews.average(:rating)
 ```

 Rails has lots of great methods like this.
 Check out the [Active Record Calculations API docs](http://api.rubyonrails.org/classes/ActiveRecord/Calculations.html) for more details.
-Our unit tests should now be green (acceptance test still red); a good time to commit our changes to our feature branch in git and swap driver/navigator roles&nbsp;:twisted_rightwards_arrows:.
+Our unit tests should now be green (acceptance test still red).

 ##### Displaying the average rating